skafdasschaf/haydn-m-proprium-missae/README.md

   coro: Coro
   org: Organo
   b: Bassi
+lyrics:
+  Sub tuum praesidium confugimus, Sancta Dei Genetrix.\\
+  Nostras deprecationes ne despicias in necessitatibus nostris,\\
+  sed a periculis cunctis libera nos semper,\\
+  Virgo gloriosa et benedicta.\\
+  Domina nostra, mediatrix nostra, advocata nostra,\\
+  tuo filio nos reconcilia,\\
+  tuo filio nos commenda,\\
+  tuo filio nos repraesenta.
 ```

 * `sources` may comprise an arbitrary number of fields (here, `1` an d `2`).
-* `critical_notes` may be empty, but typically contains a literal block scalar, e.g.,
+* `critical_notes` may be missing, but typically contains a literal block scalar, e.g.,
   ```
   critical_notes: |
     3   & vl 1  & grace note missing in Ms \\
     5   & vl 1  & grace note missing in Ms \\
     5   & T     & 3rd quarter in Ms: fis4 \\
   ```
 * `parts` must contain a field for each part that should be included in the final collection of parts (`final/[id]_parts.pdf`).
-They key corresponds to the name of the respective LilyPond file in `works/[id]/scores/`.
+The key corresponds to the name of the respective LilyPond file in `works/[id]/scores/`.
 The value is currently unused.
+* `lyrics` may be missing.
+Otherwise, it is recommended to add manual line breaks via `\\`.
+Consider adding a reference to a bible verse (e.g., `\bibleverse{ICor}(11:27)`).